JulioPotier/secupress/readme.txt

 = Is SecuPress compatible with all web hosters? =

-Yes, SecuPress is compatible with all web hosters like OVH, WP Engine, O2Switch or GoDaddy?
+Yes, SecuPress is compatible with all web hosters like WP Serveur, OVH, Siteground, BlueHost, PlanetHoster, WP Engine, O2Switch or GoDaddy?
 If you encounter an issue, do not hesitate to contact our support team.

 = Is SecuPress compatible with all caching plugins like WP Rocket, W3 Total Cache, WP Super Cache? =